Manalapan Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 192.19 mi of roadways, of which 164.98 mi were maintained by the municipality, 19.15 mi by Monmouth County and 8.06 mi by the New Jersey Department of Transportation.

-Manalapan hosts U.S. Route 9 in the northeast, and State Route 33 passes through near the southern part of the township.
+Manalapan hosts U.S. Route 9 in the northeast, and Route 33 passes through near the southern part of the township.
 Major county routes, such as 522 and 527 traverse through the municipality, while 524 and 537 goes along the southeast border of the township.

-Other major roads that are accessible outside the township are the Garden State Parkway in bordering Old Bridge, Interstate 195 in bordering Millstone Township, and the New Jersey Turnpike (Interstate 95) in East Windsor (Exit 8) and bordering Monroe Township (Exit 8A).
+Other major roads that are accessible outside the township are the Garden State Parkway in bordering Old Bridge Township, Interstate 195 in bordering Millstone Township, and the New Jersey Turnpike (Interstate 95 in New Jersey) in East Windsor (Exit 8) and bordering Monroe Township (Exit 8A).

 Public transportation

 Rail

-In the 19th & 20th centuries, Englishtown Borough and Manalapan Township had a major railway in the area, which was the Freehold and Jamesburg Agricultural Railroad.
+In the 19th and 20th centuries, Englishtown Borough and Manalapan Township had a major railway in the area, which was the Freehold and Jamesburg Agricultural Railroad.
 This railway was owned and operated by the Camden & Amboy Railroad Company (C&A), in which surveying for the line began on September 8, 1851, grading began on October 19, 1852, and the first track was laid on April 4, 1853.
 The first section of line was opened on July 18, 1853.
 The establishment of the Freehold & Jamesburg Agricultural Railroad allowed this region to become a transportation hub.
 The Freehold and Jamesburg Railroad was abandoned by the early 1930s.
 A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners (PUC) to Jersey Central Power & Light Company in 1966, with occasional freight service still being utilized through the Freehold Industrial Track.

-The Monmouth Ocean Middlesex Line is a proposal by New Jersey Transit to restore passenger railway service to the region.
+The Monmouth Ocean Middlesex Line is a proposal by NJ Transit to restore passenger railway service to the region.
 The township would be a potential stop for the 'MOM' Line.

 As of now, the nearest train stations to the township are Metropark in Iselin, Metuchen, New Brunswick, and Princeton Junction on the Northeast Corridor Line.

 Busing

-NJ Transit currently provides bus service on the 139 route to the Port Authority Bus Terminal in Midtown Manhattan, to Newark and Jersey City on the 64 and 67 routes, and local service on the 307 route.
+NJ Transit currently provides bus service on the 139 route to the Port Authority Bus Terminal in New York City and to Newark and Jersey City on the 64 and 67 routes.

 Aviation

 Following the closure of the Marlboro Airport, Old Bridge Airport supplies short-distance flights to surrounding areas and is the closest air transportation services.
-The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 21 mi west (about 35 minutes drive); and Newark Liberty International Airport, which serves as a major hub for United Airlines and located 32 mi north (about 48 minutes drive) from the center of Manalapan Township.
+The nearest major commercial airports are Trenton-Mercer Airport, which serves several domestic destinations via Frontier Airlines and located 21 mi west (about 35 minutes drive); and Newark Airport, which serves as a major hub for United Airlines and located 32 mi north (about 48 minutes drive) from the center of Manalapan Township.